 Maybe you are a languages teacher, or a natural linguist?
-You could get out of teaching and use your languages in a practical, business environment!
+You could get out of the school system and use your languages in a practical, business environment!
 In the ever-growing world of global communications, your language skills could land you a job as a translator or interpreter.

-There are training programs available for both translation and interpreting, but these aren’t always a requirement.
-Some training is usually preferred – but as a teacher of a foreign language you will already have valuable qualifications and experience that would make you an attractive potential employee.
+There are training programmes available for both translation and interpreting, but these aren’t always a requirement.
+Some training is usually preferred – but as an instructor in a foreign language, you will already have valuable qualifications and experience that would make you an attractive potential employee.

 Taking on translation work as a freelancer is a great way to get a feel for translation before you consider taking it on as a career.
 To get started, all you have to do is sign up to freelancing websites and bid on the jobs that are advertised.
 Once you have gained some experience and worked with a few different clients, you may wish to gain a formal qualification in the field.

 Masters degrees in translation are available, but it is usually more worthwhile to take the CIoL DipTrans exam.
 This is because while an MA in translation will teach you about using translation software and specialist vocabulary, the CIoL Level 7 Diploma in Translation is a notoriously challenging exam and therefore more highly respected by some institutions.